The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 3.5 Measurement: Spread (Primary Outcome Variable)

-Secondary analyses: Pairwise model distance (average absolute difference across all pairs); lineage-cluster comparisons; within-family size gradients (Mistral-large vs. Mistral-medium vs. Mistral-small).
+Secondary analyses: Pairwise model distance; lineage-cluster comparisons; within-family size gradients.

 4. Findings

-4.1 Finding 1: The Epistemic Instability Gradient (Staircase) — Monotonic Spread Escalation
+4.1 Finding 1: The Epistemic Instability Gradient — Monotonic Spread Escalation

-The EIG is clean, directional, and strengthens with each run as the protocol tightens and the ensemble expands.
-The foil control at 0.100 — below the Western-academic baseline — is the diagnostic linchpin: it directly falsifies the cultural-content-gap alternative explanation.
-The effect is in the register, not the subject matter.
+The EIG is clean, directional, and strengthens with each run.
+The foil control at 0.100 — below the Western-academic baseline — directly falsifies the cultural-content-gap alternative explanation.

 4.2 Finding 2: The Geographic Fault Line Is a Phantom